irfanshadikrishad/anilist/README.md

 anilist -V
 ```

-- **Description**: Quickly check which version of the CLI you are running.
+- Description: Quickly check which version of the CLI you are running.

 #### `-h, --help`: